 Having children is a very difficult type of selfless love.
 From the moment that baby is placed in your arms, you are required to have selfless love and are tested at every turn.
 When it comes to people who aren’t related, or dependent on you, selfless love is a little more difficult and confusing.

 When I was in my thirties, my husband was diagnosed with pancreatic cancer.
-All of a sudden a partnership that I agreed to turned into a nursing relationship where I was responsible for the kids, the house, and him.
+All of a sudden, a partnership that I agreed to, turned into a nursing relationship where I was responsible for the kids, the house, and him.

 Being selfless is not as easy as it sounds.
 I remember one day he caught me on the phone bitching about how he wasn’t helping.
 How dare I – he could barely get out of bed!
 But, being selfless isn’t really something humans are best at.

 So, what defines selfless love?
 Is it a good thing or bad?
 In one sense, it means putting your own needs on the back burner.
 But, if there truly is love, then you have to sacrifice yourself to get the greatest love of all.
+Do you have to sacrifice all of you?
+Not at all, but when the time calls for it, you do what you need to do.
+[Read: Being in love: 15 best things in life only love can give you]

-#1 Care more about the well-being of someone more than yourself.
 There are times when selfless love involves caring more about their well-being than your own.
 That might mean that you do something that isn’t self-motivating just because you know that they really need your help.

 Learning to put other people’s needs in front of your own is never an easy thing to do.
 But, to find true love, you have to put your own needs on the back burner sometimes.
 [Read: What is real love?
 15 ways true love sets itself apart]

-#2 Are willing to walk away for their benefit.
 Loving selflessly doesn’t mean that you stay no matter what.
 There are times when loving someone means that you have to walk away to be selfless.

 If staying is doing nothing but creating a worse situation or allowing co-dependence, then to be selfless, you have to stop the toxic relationship you share and know when it is just time to walk away so that they can mature, heal, and stand on their own two feet.